larytet/dockerfile-generator/README.md

 # Why I need this

-A Dockerfile is a list of commands to do in the container.
+A Dockerfile is a list of commands to execute in the container.
-What if I want to create many dockerfiles which share significant amount of code.
+What if I want to create many non trivial dockerfiles which share significant amount of code.
 I introduce a YAML configuration file and a Python script which parses the configuration file.
 This is something like https://jsonnet.org/ but for a Dockefile

 The original problew was to generate mutliple Dockerfiles with significant overlap.
 Specifically I needed (cross) build environments to produce kernel modules and STAP modules for different Linux kernels.
 My approach to the problem was a container wiht Linux header files, Linux kernel symbols, correct tool chain, dependencies.
 The approach required a tool which generated a Dockerfile on the fly given the kernel version and distribution.